Therapy for Postpartum Anxiety

 Your baby.
 Their breathing.
 Their sleep.
 Their feeding.
 Their health.
 Your decisions.
 Your body.
 Your relationship.
 The future.
 The what-ifs.
 The worst-case scenarios.

-You may feel tense and restless, even when your baby is finally asleep.
-You may lie in bed exhausted but unable to turn your thoughts off.
-You may feel jumpy, irritable, and on edge.
-You may find yourself constantly scanning for danger.
+You may feel tense and restless even when your baby is finally asleep.
+You lie there exhausted but your thoughts won't stop.
+You feel jumpy, irritable, on edge - like you're waiting for something bad to happen even when everything looks fine.

 You may feel like something terrible is about to happen, even when everything looks fine.
 You may replay scary thoughts or images that won’t leave you alone.
 You may feel overwhelmed by a sense of responsibility that feels heavier than anything you’ve ever carried.